Golden handcuffs: Structure

 Top talent is usually quite rare, so companies often negotiate deals in order to hold on to key employees.
 Golden handcuffs constitute one of several ways to stop companies' key employees leaving, making it essentially financially unprofitable for them to walk away from their employers.
 Such deals are usually done with stock options, phantom stock or deferred payments.
 Phantom stock usually gives the best results, as it gives an employee of a company using the technique a motive for staying with the company and making it grow, since the stock increases in value alongside the company.
 To create a contract that benefits both the employee and the company, a legal team should be contacted in order to discuss available options, and key employees should be distinguished from others.
 A funding mechanism should be put in place by the company (if privately held), where obligations are present.
-Tax repercussions should be minimised for the money set aside, usually using insurance as main funding mechanism.
+Tax repercussions should be minimized for the money set aside, usually using insurance as main funding mechanism.
 If designed perfectly, the corporation can manage to receive all its money back after paying the employee.